Belgium Seasonal Work Permit Process 2024 – Complete Guide

 • Health Insurance: You must show proof that you have enough health insurance coverage.

-• Accommodation: The company has to tell the worker about the accommodations that are available.
+• Accommodation: The company has to tell the workers about the available accommodations.

 • Age: Applicants must be at least 18 years old.